ikt32/GTAVManualTransmission/doc/README.md

 will automatically switch between these inputs.

-Specifically for wheel users, you might need to fully depress the throttle pedal (once) if the mod keeps swapping away from the keyboard/controller.
+Specifically for wheel users, you might need to fully depress the throttle pedal or clutch pedal (once) if the mod keeps swapping away from the keyboard/controller.

 ### Driving with Manual Transmission
 To drive forward, ensure that